 - Any payout method that reduces friction in my recipients’ experience is a winner.

 Many recipients prefer to have funds credited directly to their local bank account over other payout options.
 For example, recipients must wait for a debit card to be sent through international mail, which not only takes weeks but could also get lost in transit.
-In addition, funds sent to an e-wallet might get frozen due to concerns about who the ultimate beneficiary is.

 Want to learn more about the advantages of Local Bank Transfers compared with other options?
 Check out our guide to cross-border payout options.